 - Set up and management of skills development funds

 - Support to national employment service centres

-- International training programmes (ITPs) [link to ITP page]
+- International training programmes (ITPs)

 Your Partners in Skills Development & Employment Promotion